 Ordinarily, full-time students must enroll for a minimum of 11 credits and a maximum of 16 credits (unless in their last semester they require fewer credits to graduate).
-Students otherwise seeking to enroll in fewer than 11 credits or more than 16 credits must consult with the Registrar Course Load for Upper-Level Students.
+Students otherwise seeking to enroll in fewer than 11 credits or more than 16 credits must consult with the Registrar or complete the "17+ Credits Form."